Specification and towers in shift spaces: Introduction

-A weaker criterion for uniqueness is given by the \defn{specification} condition \cite{rB74}, which is a `uniform mixing' property.
-Uniqueness results using non-uniform specification conditions have been proved by the author and D.J.\ Thompson \cite{CT1,CT2}, but the stronger statistical properties do not seem to have been studied using any version of specification.
-It is known that these stronger statistical properties hold for systems on which a certain `tower' can be built \cite{lY98,lY99}.
-Our main result is the following theorem, which uses a non-uniform specification condition to establish uniqueness and statistical properties by building a tower.
-Our conditions are given in terms of the \defn{language} $\LLL$ of the shift $X$, which contains all finite words appearing in some element of $X$.
-See \S\ref{sec:defs} for complete definitions.
+Uniqueness is enough to show that the topological pressure function is G\^{a}teaux differentiable -- there are no first-order phase transitions -- but does not immediately imply analyticity, which would rule out phase transitions of all orders.
+Similarly, the stronger statistical properties of $\mu$ do not appear to have been studied using any version of specification.
+They are known to hold for systems on which a certain `tower' can be built \cite{lY98,lY99}.
+Our main result uses a non-uniform specification condition to establish uniqueness, statistical properties, and analyticity by building a tower.
+To formulate the condition, we need the following notion: a word $w'\in \LLL_k$ is a \defn{prefix} of a word $w\in \LLL_n$ if $k\leq n$ and $w'=w_{[1,k]}$.
+Similarly, if $w'=w_{[j,\abs{w}]}$ for some $1\leq j\leq\abs{w}$ then $w'$ is a \defn{suffix} of $w$.
+See \S\ref{sec:statistical-properties} for full definitions of the various conclusions.